expdeath/lazedude/PrivacyPolicy.md

 ## Privacy Policy

 Lazedude built the following apps.
 This SERVICE is provided by Lazedude at no cost and is intended for use as is.
-1. Astromer (Watch Face) & Companion app for mobile
+1. Laze:Astromer (Watch Face) & Companion app for mobile
 2. Planet's (Watch Face)
-3. Icy (Watch Face) & Companion app for mobile
+3. Laze:Icy (Watch Face) & Companion app for mobile
 4. Poke (Watch Face)
 5. Battery Bar (Watch Face)
 6. Rings (Watch Face)